rrooggiieerr/xyscreens.py/README.md

 bridge.
 See the documentation of your specific projector screen or lift on how to wire yours correctly.

-Configure the bridge for 2400 baud, 8 bytes, no parity and one stopbit to match the projector screen or lift protocol.
+Configure the bridge for 2400 baud, 8 bits, no parity and one stopbit to match the projector screen or lift protocol.

 Use `socket://<ip address>:<port>` or `rfc2217://<ip address>:<port>` as the URL to connect to the